 So foods that are higher in fat are a great choice for going on a hike.
 This is nothing new.
 Fur trappers and explorers utilized pemmican all of the time when they traveled.
 It was a mix of dehydrated meat, dried fruits, salt and other herbs, and loads of cooked animal fat.
 Some early explorers literally survived on this and very little else.

 Now days you can find things that might sound a bit more appetizing.
 The Paleo diet professes a higher intake of fat, and several products developed for that lifestyle are great for hiking.
 There are pemmican products that are made for modern palates.
-There are also Paleo products such as cookies and desserts that are lower in carbs and higher in fats than traditional products.
+There are also gluten free desserts such as cookies and desserts that are lower in carbs and higher in fats than traditional products.
+A good assortment of products can be found here.
+They are also available at www.gourmet-paleo.com.

 Standard Dried Foods